WenyanLiu/CCFrank4dblp/README.md

 > Oct 21, 2023

-1. Add application token to the queries.
+1. Add application token to the queries (Debug only).

 **Version 4.3.2**